vollcheck/mleco/README.md

 # Mleco - set of econometrics' tools

-That's probably not that useful library in production terms, however I find that set of functions pretty helpful in solving *econometrics* exercises.
+That's probably not that useful library in production term, however I find that set of functions pretty helpful in solving *econometric* exercises.

 ## TODO

 - could think of shorter names for functions
 - place helpers functions like `handler` or `report_calculations` in another module
 - more documentation within function definitions?
+- fix tests
+- add implementation for PCC for more than one explanatory variable
+- do we need matrices?
+- enum for decisions in interpreting PCC